 I am an interdisciplinary environmental scientist broadly interested in relationships between people and the landscapes they manage.
-My work focuses on interactions between land-use, biodiversity, and human well-being; and on the role of human social and cultural organization in structuring patterns of biodiversity.
-I am also interested in understanding broad-scale patterns in human linguistic and cultural diversity, and the forces that both foster and constrain diversity in languages and human social groups.
+My work focuses on feedbacks among land-use, biodiversity, and human well-being; and on the role of human social and cultural organization in structuring patterns of biodiversity.
+I am also interested in understanding broad-scale patterns in human linguistic and cultural diversity, and the forces that foster or constrain diversity in languages and human social groups.

-I combine approaches from a number of fields in my work, including spatial ecology, environmental anthropology, evolutionary biology, and livelihoods-based approaches from human geography.
-My research to date has produced both peer-reviewed publications and community-based conservation and research projects.
-Much of my recent work has been carried out in collaboration with smallholder farmers in eastern Panama.
-I have also worked with rural communities and ecosystems in Brazil, Costa Rica and Canada.
+I combine a number of fields in my work, including approaches from macroecology, evolutionary biology, ecological anthropology, ethnoecology, and human geography.
+My research to date has produced both peer-reviewed publications and community-led conservation and research projects.
+Much of my recent work has been carried out in collaboration with shifting cultivators in the lowland rainforests of eastern Panama.
+I have also worked as a field researcher in northwestern Costa Rica, Brazil’s Xingu basin, and the subarctic, boreal, and west coast regions of Canada.

-My research has been funded by the National Sciences and Engineering Research Council, National Science Foundation, Killam Trusts, Organization of American States, Smithsonian Tropical Research Institute, and International Development Research Centre.
+My research has been funded by the National Sciences and Engineering Research Council of Canada, National Science Foundation, Killam Trusts, Organization of American States, Smithsonian Tropical Research Institute, and International Development Research Centre of Canada.